kossuthl4jos/chrome-extension-react/README.md

 Chrome Extension with React, TypeScript, TailwindCSS, and Vite

+To test it in chrome:

+1. npm run build
+2. load the output as unpacked in the extension page

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.